Chiark-Collective/Pointcept/report/main.typ

 === Library Scene
 The experiment training on just the HBIM library scenes functions as a metric for how distinguishable the different category geometries are in isolation.
-The extremely synthetic nature of this scene means the model is unable to learn from typical geometric context between elements, limiting its ability to distinguish geometrically similar categories that would normally be distinguishable by that context (e.g. walkways and floors are almost identical given the lack of surface texturing and color texturing).
+The extremely synthetic nature of this scene means the model is broadly unable to learn from typical geometric context between elements, limiting its ability to distinguish geometrically similar categories that would normally be distinguishable by that context (e.g. walkways and floors are almost identical given the lack of surface texturing and color texturing).

 This reflects in the inference results for the test scene.
 As can be seen in the summarised metrics in @lib_metrics and the confusion matrix in @lib_confmatrix, features that are geometrically similar are frequent points of confusion.
 We note that classification for grass, ceilings and roofs perform well while floor and footpath are frequently mis-identified for one another:
-- grass has enough RGB data (being the only green surface) to be identified by the network, showing the network is capable of using RGB information when the information makes for a powerful discriminator.
+- the network recognises grass from its RGB data, showing it is capable of using RGB information when the information makes for a powerful discriminator.
-- ceiling and roof elements in the scene are elevated with a random offset, it's likely the network is learning to distinguish these two from other categories because of their relative height in the scene, showing the network is properly using z-axis contextual information.
+- ceiling and roof elements in the scene are elevated with a random offset; it is likely the network is learning to distinguish these two from other categories because of their orientation relative to neighbouring elements in the scene.
 - ceiling and roof are well-distinguished between each other because their shapes in the HBIM library are quite different.
 Ceilings tend to be sloped, roofs tend to be flat.
 As such we should not a priori expect strong separation in real scenes based on geometry alone: contextual information will be very important.

 The results for categories which are geometrically distinct like railings, columns, RWP etc, the low-rank adaptation has sufficient felxibility to capture those differences.